facile-it/facile-it.github.io/content/blog/eng/building-a-scalable-redux-web-app.md

 }
 ```

 As soon as the component `Elevator` dispatches the `start` command, the saga dispatches the event `Started`.
-At this point, the saga watches for `callElevator` command.
-When the `Elevator` component dispatches the command `callElevator`, `takeElevator`, a generator function, is called:
+At this point, the saga watches for the `callElevator` command.
+When the `Elevator` component dispatches the command `callElevator`, a generator function `takeElevator` is called:

 ```typescript
 function* takeElevator(action: ReturnType<typeof $Elevator["callElevator"]>) {